Are Dental Bridges For You?

 You may have heard about dental bridges when looking for replacements for your missing teeth.
 Dental bridges are a type of permanent prosthetic that fills the gap from your missing teeth.
-No matter which teeth you are missing, there is a bridge option for you.
-Unlike dentures, dental bridges are permanently cemented to your remaining natural teeth.
+No matter which teeth you’re missing, there is a bridge option for you.
+Unlike dentures, dental bridges are permanently cemented to your remaining teeth.

 Supporting Teeth

 One of the requirements for dental bridges is to have teeth that can support the appliance.
-Dental bridges are not removable.
-Therefore, your dentist will cement the bridge to your remaining dental structures using a special bond.
+Dental bridges aren’t removable.
+Your dentist will cement the bridge to your remaining dental structures using a special bond.
 You can still get dental implants even if you have a dental implant.
-In fact, there are implant-supported bridges that utilize an implant for support.
+In fact, there are implant-supported bridges that use an implant for support.

 However, if you don’t have any teeth stable enough to hold a dental bridge, it won’t be possible to get the appliance.
 Without teeth holding the dental bridge, you may consider using partial dentures as an alternative.